eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/datetime-select.md

 ### selectConfiguration

-This is an object that can contain any values components higher in the tree want to pass down to the `react-select` component.
+This is an object that can contain any values components higher in the tree that you want to pass down to the `react-select` component.
 You can read about all the possible values that can be passed down via [this document](https://deploy-preview-2289--react-select.netlify.com/props).

 - Type: `Object`
 - Required: No